Cactus Doodles: Proof of Theorem

 \section{Proof of Theorem~\ref{min}}

-Assume that there exist two equivalent minimal geometric cactus doodles which cannot be transformed into each other without increasing the number of intersection points.
-Then, one can find at least one sequence of geometric cactus doodles $C_0,\ldots, C_r$ with $r>1$ such that: \begin{enumerate} \item $C_i$ is obtained from $C_{i-1}$ by an elementary move of type $\Psi$ for each $i$ with $1<i<r$; \item $C_1$ is obtained from $C_0$ by inserting a pair of intersection points by means of a move of type $\Phi$; \item $C_r$ is obtained from $C_{r-1}$ by eliminating a pair of intersection points by means of a move of type $\Phi$; \item any sequence of elementary moves connecting $C_0$ to $C_r$ must include a geometric cactus doodle which has more intersection points than $C_0$ and $C_r$. \end{enumerate} Indeed, if no sequence of geometric cactus doodles satisfying (1-3) satisfies (4), any pair of equivalent geometric cactus doodles with the same number of intersection points can be transformed into each other without increasing the number of these points.
+Assume that there exist two equivalent minimal geometric cactus doodles which cannot be transformed into each other by elementary moves or mirror reflections without increasing the number of intersection points.
+Then, one can find at least one sequence of geometric cactus doodles $C_0,\ldots, C_r$ with $r>1$ such that: \begin{enumerate} \item $C_i$ is obtained from $C_{i-1}$ by an elementary move of type $\Psi$ or a mirror reflection for each $i$ with $1<i<r$; \item $C_1$ is obtained from $C_0$ by inserting a pair of intersection points by means of a move of type $\Phi$; \item $C_r$ is obtained from $C_{r-1}$ by eliminating a pair of intersection points by means of a move of type $\Phi$; \item any sequence of elementary moves and mirror reflections connecting $C_0$ to $C_r$ must include a geometric cactus doodle which has more intersection points than $C_0$ and $C_r$. \end{enumerate} Indeed, if no sequence of geometric cactus doodles satisfying (1-3) satisfies (4), any pair of equivalent geometric cactus doodles with the same number of intersection points can be transformed into each other without increasing the number of these points.

 Theorem~\ref{min} will be proved as soon as we establish \begin{prop} The conditions (1-3) are in contradiction with the condition (4) above. \end{prop}